RetronEletron/EmergeLibrary/README.md

 # FAQ (Frequent asked questions)

 Question 1.
 How many stage4's do you plan to add.
 Answer 1.
-Well i do simply don't know.
+Well i simply don't know.

 Question 2.
 What boot loader does it use by default?
 Answer 2.
 I preinstall the GRUB boot loader.

 Question 3.
 What kernel source does the stage4's use?
 Answer 3.
-The normal stage4's use the gentoo-sources kernel
+The normal stage4's use the gentoo-sources kernel.

 Question 4.
 Why do you use testing packages globally?
 Answer 4.
 I generally use testing packages globally to make troubleshooting easier and to help new users and to increase stability and not have people asking why some packages may be so old.

 Question 5.
-What display server do you include when needed for example for DE?
+What display server do you include when needed for example DE?
 Answer 5.
 I generally include xorg-server and xorg-drivers although the DE may bring wayland as well but those are just the additional packages.

 Question 6.
 What did you do for firmware wise of the stage4's?